-The sinister story behind Kasabian's band name
+The dark story behind Kasabian's band name

 The name behind the Leicester indie rock powerhouse has a dark secret behind it - how did they choose the title Kasabian and what does it have to do with Charles Manson?